atar-axis/xpadneo/docs/README.md

 * On **Raspbian**, it is
   `sudo apt-get install dkms raspberrypi-kernel-headers`
   If you recently updated your firmware using `rpi-update` the above package may not yet include the header files for your kernel.
 Please follow the steps described [here](https://github.com/notro/rpi-source/wiki) in this case.
+* On **generic distributions**, it doesn't need DKMS but requires a configured kernel source tree, then:
+  `cd hid-xpadneo && make modules && sudo make modules_install`

 Please feel free to add other Distributions as well!